-“I can,” warned M6, an evil gleam in his eye as he fired.
+“No bluff," warned M6, an evil gleam in his eye.

-Then he looked down unbelievingly at the bullets inside his body, and tried again feverishly to choke off the fresh blood that gushed out of him.
+M6 picked up the fallen bike, and rode off towards the summit.
+Luttu looked down unbelievingly at the bullets inside his body, and tried again feverishly to choke off the fresh blood gushing out of him.

 “What took you so long?” the other rider asked, not making any effort to remove his own helmet or visor.

 "M6 intercepted us at the Castle," Patel replied, "just as we were leaving."

 "He's down.
 Probably dead or dying.
 I saw him fall.
 He was shot by M6."